Anne Dauphinais: Vaccine exemptions

 Dauphinais was a leader of the opposition to HB #6423, a 2021 bill that sought to eliminate religious exemptions to childhood vaccinations for children attending school in Connecticut.
 In March 2019, she helped bring prominent anti-vaccine activist Robert F. Kennedy Jr. to a rally at the Connecticut State House where he presented information questioning the safety and efficacy of vaccines.
 In April 2019, Dauphinais helped collect signatures for a letter to Connecticut Attorney General William Tong claiming the new vaccine law would be a violation of citizens' rights.
-She also joined four legislative colleagues on a July 30, 2019 letter to Connecticut Department of Public Health Commissioner Renee Coleman-Mitchell urging her not to take a stand on the issue.
-The letter claimed that the bill in question was "a question of constitutional and civil rights law" and that it was therefore not in the purview of the Department of Public Health to support it.
+Dauphinais joined four legislative colleagues on a July 30, 2019 letter to Connecticut Department of Public Health Commissioner Renee Coleman-Mitchell urging her not to take a stand on the issue.
+The letter stated that the bill in question was "a question of constitutional and civil rights law" and that it was therefore not in the purview of the Department of Public Health to support it.

-Dauphinais also spoke at a 2021 rally against the vaccine bill prior to its consideration in the House.
+Dauphinais spoke at a 2021 rally against the compulsory vaccine bill prior to its consideration in the House.

 Personal life

 Dauphinais has four children, including a daughter she describes as a "special needs adult," and four grandchildren.
-She enjoys gardening, traveling and skiing.
-Her husband is chairman of a Quiet Corner chapter of the Tea Party movement.
+Dauphinais enjoys gardening, traveling and skiing.
+Dauphinaiss husband Dale is chairman of a Quiet Corner chapter of the Tea Party movement.